 - Shows your day in 15-minute increments on the webapp, in the top section of the Timer page on the website (as shown below).

-- The macOS desktop app has a timeline view where you can visualize Timeline events and create new time entries for them.
-More here.
-(This feature is currently not available in Windows, but we're working on it!)
+- The macOS desktop app and windows desktop app have a timeline view where you can visualize Timeline events and create new time entries for them.

 - Timeline data is account-specific.
 Other workspace users (including admins) do not have access to it.